e43b/Fake-Cam/README.md

 # Fake-Cam
-Fake Cam make with Python

-# Virtual Camera with Media Playback

-This project allows you to create a virtual camera that plays video or displays images as a camera feed.
+Fake Cam is a Python-based project that allows you to create a virtual camera that plays videos or displays images as a camera feed.
 Additionally, you can play audio alongside the media and control various settings such as resolution, volume, and looping.

 ## Features